c2c Smartcard terms & conditions

 - We shall have no liability whatsoever for any unauthorised use of a lost or stolen c2c Smartcard which occurs in the period up until the card is reported to us as lost or stolen by the registered account holder, at which point the lost or stolen c2c Smartcard will be cancelled.

 - c2c will not be liable for any travel costs incurred by you or any Linked Cardholder in the period between your reporting of a lost or stolen c2c Smartcard to us and the receipt of your replacement or temporary c2c Smartcard.

 Replacing your c2c Smartcard

-- The replacement c2c Smartcard will have the same validity as the c2c Smartcard it has replaced, and we will credit it with monthly and longer term products that were stored on the lost or stolen c2c Smartcard at the time of effective cancellation.
+- The replacement c2c Smartcard will have the same validity once registered as the c2c Smartcard it has replaced, and we will credit it with monthly and longer term products that were stored on the lost or stolen c2c Smartcard at the time of effective cancellation.

 - Once cancelled, a c2c Smartcard cannot be “re-activated”.

 - Where your c2c Smartcard is faulty you will need to return it to us.
 We will cancel the faulty c2c Smartcard and order a replacement card free of charge, which we will credit with any products that were stored on the faulty c2c Smartcard at the time of effective cancellation.
 Where we reasonably believe that the faulty c2c Smartcard has been deliberately damaged or misused, we reserve the right to charge an administration fee of £20 (subject to change) for its replacement.
 If we believe your card has been tampered with in any way we may withdraw it without refunding the remaining value on the c2c Smartcard.

 - c2c reserves the right to retain any c2c Smartcard which we believe has been tampered with, is being misused or which has become electronically unreadable.

 - Your c2c Smartcard shall at all times remain the property of c2c and we reserve the right to withdraw your c2c Smartcard at any time.